MUNsdh/readthedocs/docs/source/Going Beyond.rst

     :figwidth: 700px
     :target: ../_static/images/beyond30.png

 2. **Minimize ground loop effects.** Ground loop basically means that there are two or more different paths that the same signal can travel from point A to point B. Ground loops can be a cause of noise in the circuit.
 So wherever possible we should remove that.
 They are usually caused by having ground planes on both the top and bottom of the board.
 The effects can be minimized by using a single bottom ground plane and connecting components to ground mostly through vias to minimize the copper traces that are going to ground.
+If your design as more then one gournd plane use vias to connect the multiple ground layers, these are called stitching vias.
+Stitching vias ensure all the ground planes are connected and allows current to find the shortest path to ground.
 Learn more `here <https://resources.pcb.cadence.com/blog/2019-what-is-a-ground-loop-and-how-to-minimize-its-harmful-consequences>`_.

 3. **Copper traces that are too close to the board edge.** Increasing the size of the board so there's more margin with the top edge will resolve this.